Saeid-Khaleghi/media-store/README.md

 Route::post('media', 'YourController@YourMethod')->name('media.store');
 ```

-Now, All ever you have to do in your controller is:
+Now, All ever we have to do in our controller is:
 ```php
 use Khaleghi\Media\Medium;